-The CCF Research Management System (RMS) is hosted by Pulsant.
+The Research Management System (RMS) is hosted by Pulsant and managed by the NIHR Coordinating Centre (NIHRCC).
 The Data Controller for the website is the Department of Health and Social Care (DHSC).
-The Data Processor is the CCF, based at LGC.
+The Data Processor is the NIHRCC, based at LGC.

-The purpose for which personal information is collected through the RMS is to deliver the work of the CCF in relation to the operation of research programmes, faculty and infrastructure work-streams.
+The purpose for which personal information is collected through the RMS is to deliver the work of the NIHRCC in relation to the operation of research programmes, faculty and infrastructure workstreams.
 Data will not be used for any other purpose without the consent of the supplier.

-Use of the registration and application facility on the CCF RMS is entirely voluntary and the personal information stored will be used solely by the CCF, its subcontractors and partners in order to respond to your enquiries and send information relevant to its work.
+Use of the registration and application facility on the RMS is entirely voluntary and the personal information stored will be used solely by the NIHRCC, its subcontractors and partners in order to respond to your enquiries and send information relevant to its work.

-To prevent unauthorised access, maintain data accuracy, and ensure the correct use of information, the CCF has put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information it collects online.
+To prevent unauthorised access, maintain data accuracy, and ensure the correct use of information, the NIHRCC has put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information it collects online.
 The information you provide will be held securely and in accordance with the Data Protection Act 1998.
-The Department of Health and Social Care, National Institute for Health Research (DHSC NIHR) is the Data Controller.
+The Department of Health and Social Care, National Institute for Health and Care Research (DHSC NIHR) is the Data Controller.
 Your personal details provided on registration will not be disclosed to third parties.
 Details that are provided on research application forms must necessarily be shared in confidence with third party individuals involved in making funding decisions.

-Your information may also be shared with other DH NIHR bodies for the purposes of statistical analysis and other DH NIHR management purposes, including targeted communications with selected groups of researchers.
-In addition, information collected is used by the CCF, its subcontractors and partner organisations:
+Your information may also be shared with other DHSC NIHR bodies for the purposes of statistical analysis and other DHSC NIHR management purposes, including targeted communications with selected groups of researchers.
+In addition, information collected is used by the NIHRCC, its subcontractors and partner organisations: